NgocVTran/Udacity---Self-Driving-Car/project4/README.md

 * Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 In 'thresholded_binary(undistorted_img)' function, convert the image to HLS color-space, then use the OpenCV Sobel function to get where the gradient of an image in the X direction.
-Then convert the image the HSV color-space with S-channel threshold
+Then convert the image the HLS color-space with S-channel threshold.
 ![alt text][image4]

 * Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.